JJ/perl6em/txt/1-liners.md

 This being a rather nice and utterly useless example on the operator `x`, which *multiplies* or rather *replicates* whatever character of string it is related to.
-Introduced together with =\n", the carriage return, so that if forms a nice pile of stuff.
+Introduced together with `\n`, the carriage return, so that if forms a nice pile of stuff.

 Which is shorter and better in this example